vibaotram/baseDmux/README.md

 ](baseDmux/data/config.yaml) file depending on the available computing hardware.
 Note that Deepbinner is not longer maintained and that [Deepbinner models](https://github.com/rrwick/Deepbinner/tree/master/models) are limited to specific 'earlier' flow cells and barcoding kits.
 One should therefore ensure that that Deepbinner is a adequate for the data at hand.

-A typical usage case for baseDmux is to prepare filtered sequencing reads in individual fastq files for genome assembly (or transcripts analysis) when users have a number of genomic DNA (or RNA) preparations sequenced with the same library preparation protocol and flowcell typoe but over several runs with various sets of multiplex barcodes.
-For this, it is necessary to run the complete workflow.
+A typical usage case for baseDmux is to prepare filtered sequencing reads in individual fastq files for genome assembly (or transcripts analysis) when users have a number of genomic DNA (or RNA) preparations sequenced with the same library preparation protocol and flowcell typoe but over several runs with various sets of multiplex barcodes .
+For this, it is necessary to run the complete workflow. **Note** that they however currently need to share, if not identical, at least 'compatible' (in the guppy sense), library construction kits and flow cell types.

-To this end, users need to prepare a [`Barcode by genome`](/baseDmux/data/barcodeByGenome_sample.tsv) file.
+Users need to prepare a [`Barcode by genome`](/baseDmux/data/barcodeByGenome_sample.tsv) file.
 This is a roadmap table for subseting fastq and fast5 reads, demultiplexed with guppy and/or deepbinner, and coming from disparate runs and barcodes, in bins corresponding to individual 'genomes' (or samples).
 It must contain at least the follwing columns: Demultiplexer, Run_ID, ONT_Barcode, Genome_ID.
-Values in the `Genome_ID` correspond to the labels of the bin into which reads will eventually be grouped. **Make sure** that these labels do NOT contain spaces " " or other special characters like '|' '$' ':'.
+Values in the `Genome_ID` correspond to the
+    labels of the bin into which reads will eventually be grouped. **Make sure** that these labels do NOT contain spaces " " or other special characters like '|' '$' ':'.
 As separators, the safest options are to use "_" or "-".
 Likewise, `Run_ID` values should not contain special characters.
 In addition, these values must match the names of the top folders in the input fast5 directory.
 Importantly, the `Barcode by genome` file does not only enable to group reads, it is necessary to provide such a file for the porechop and filtlong rules to be executed.
+A template is provided (see the section below on configuration).

 Appart from the workflow parameters, there are also additional parameter files that are required to specify Snakemake invocation arguments and, when baseDmux is run with a HPC scheduler, parameters regarding how specific jobs need to